-Trump Said He Doesn't Want A “Poor Person” In His Administration
+Trump Doesn't Want A "Poor Person" Running Economy

 Trump, who has one of the wealthiest cabinets in history, argued the rich people in his administration would prevent the world from taking "advantage of us."

 It's somewhat hard to avoid rolling your eyes at such a statement, given Trump has filled his cabinet with people like Treasury Secretary Steven Mnuchin.

 He arguably epitomizes what it means to be a wealthy person who's taken advantage of less fortunate Americans.

 Trump has painted himself as a man of the people, yet doesn't want "poor" people making decisions in his administration.

 Trump essentially just suggested poor people are too stupid to know anything about the economy or bring any valuable input to his administration.

 It takes a lot of audacity for a man who benefited immensely from having an extremely wealthy father to more or less imply anyone who's poor is likely there as a product of their own lack of intelligence.

 Trump's remarks overlook the myriad factors that contribute to poverty, which often go far beyond a person's level of intelligence or economic savvy.